 - HVAC service manager, $71,176 average salary

 You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
-For example, master engineers with project management or custom system design experience could earn six figures annually.
-Larger salaries are also more likely if you have experience with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.
+For example, master engineers who can manage projects and design custom HVAC systems could earn six figures annually.
+Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most